UPGON/cenfind/README.md

 4. Check that the predictions are satisfactory by looking at the folders `visualisation/` and `statistics/`

+## Running `cenfind score` in the background

+When you exit the shell, running programs receive the SIGHUP, which aborts them.
+This is undesirable if you need to close your shell for some reasons.
+Fortunately, you can make your program ignore this signal by prepending the program with the `nohup` command.
+Moreover, if you want to run your program in the background, you can append the ampersand `&`.
+In practice, run `nohup cenfind score ... &` instead of `cenfind score ...`.

+The output will be written to the file `nohup.out` and you can peek the progress by running `tail -F nohup.out`, the flag `-F` will refresh the screen as the file is being written.
+Enter Ctrl-C to exit the tail program.

+If you want to kill the program score, run  `jobs` and then run `kill <jobid>`.
+If you see no jobs, check the log `nohup.out`; it can be done or the program may have crashed, and you can check the error there.

 ## Internal API

 `cenfind` consists of two core classes: `Dataset` and `Field`.